If you are to communicate successfully with your boyfriend or girlfriend, you cannot be abstract when explaining something that is bothering you.

 If you say…

-“You’re never present with me.” – This is just too big to grasp.
+“You don’t listen to me.” – This is just too big to grasp.

 Nobody can ever hear these words and know what to do!